-Any building permit application or site plan application involving new construction on an affected parcel, or extensive changes to the exterior design or appearance of an affected structure, shall be referred by the Building Inspector to the Architectural and Historic Review Board for a certificate of appropriateness.
+Any building permit application or site plan application involving new construction on an affected parcel, or extensive changes to the exterior design or appearance of an existing building or structure on an affected parcel shall be referred by the Building Inspector to the Architectural and Historic Review Board.
 The Building Inspector shall not issue a building permit for construction on any affected parcel unless a certificate of appropriateness has been granted.
-If the Architectural and Historic Review Board has failed to act on an application for a certificate of appropriateness within 60 days or such longer interval as agreed to by the applicant, then the Building Inspector may issue a building permit.
+The Building Inspector shall not issue a building permit for construction on any parcel within line of sight of an affected parcel until the Architectural and Historic Review Board has reviewed the application and provided non-binding recommendations.
+If the Architectural and Historic Review Board has failed to act on an application within 60 days or such longer interval as agreed to by the applicant, then the Building Inspector may issue a building permit.
 In such an instance, the Building Inspector or Planning Board, when such application requires Planning Board approval, may implement the design criteria as provided in this Chapter.